cossacklabs/product-docs/acra/getting-started/availability/_index.md

 {{< hint info >}}
-The server-side Acra components should not run on Windows OS as host OS, consider using Docker.
+The server-side Acra components should not run on Windows OS as host OS, consider using any kind of full virtualization, including Docker for Windows.
 {{< /hint >}}